brendanddev/groovy-scraper/README.md

 This project provides a set of reusable Groovy utilities for web scraping tasks, including:

-- Scraping quotes from a demo website
+- Scraping data from demo websites
 - Fetching and parsing HTML tables
 - Downloading and parsing JSON data from APIs
 - Checking robots.txt for site scraping policies